tonethar/IGM-330-Fall-2018/weekly/week-12B-notes.md

     - Model
     - View
     - ViewModel
-1. Using a Vue *directive*, create a 2-way binding between a &lt;input> field and a data property named `score`
+1. Using a Vue *directive*, create a 2-way binding between an &lt;input> field and a Vue data property named `score`
+1. Suppose you have a Vue `.method` named `doStuff` and a button with an id of `btn`.
+Write code that calls `doStuff()` when the button is clicked on:
+  - do this *imperatively* utilizing DOM methods such as `document.querySelector()` as well as DOM event handlers
+  - do this *declaratively* utilizing a Vue directive

 ## III.
 Reference
 - **Reactive Programming** - I like the definition from [here](https://dl.acm.org/citation.cfm?id=2501666) - "Reactive programming has recently gained popularity as a paradigm that is well-suited for developing event-driven and interactive applications.
 It facilitates the development of such applications by providing abstractions to express time-varying values and automatically managing dependencies between such values."